AdamSobieski/Narratology/Content/Differencing.md

 }
 ```

-While generally useful in combination with reactive programming, e.g., `System.Reactive`, developers and end-users could use the above interface to explore differences or deltas between states or their state-related data, e.g., for consecutive states, as input sequences were incrementally presented to systems.
+The above concept is generally useful in combination with reactive programming, e.g., the `System.Reactive` library.
+One could, for example, use it with enumerable differences, `IDifferenceable<T, IEnumerable<Event>>`.

+Developers and end-users could use the above interface to explore differences or deltas between states or their state-related data, e.g., for consecutive states, as input sequences were incrementally presented to systems.

 A new variety of [automaton navigator](/Content/Automata.md#navigating-automata), perhaps one extending [data navigators](/Content/Automata.md#navigating-automata-and-data), could be developed for these scenarios.